Skip to main content

 • character development

-Character development in the game is generally praised for being engaging and satisfying, with a well-tied ending that enhances the narrative.
-However, the simplistic character designs receive criticism for lacking variation and depth, detracting from the overall experience.
+Character development in the game is generally praised for being engaging and satisfying, with a well-tied ending.
+However, the simplistic character designs and lack of variation detract from the overall experience, with some comparisons made to generic illustrations.

-• “Story is quite engaging, character development is good and the ending ties things up in a satisfying way.”
+• “The story is quite engaging, character development is good, and the ending ties things up in a satisfying way.”

 • “Fascinating story and good character development.”